India–Libya relations: History

 India and Libya enjoy strong bilateral ties.
 India established its embassy in Tripoli in 1969 and the Indian Prime Minister Indira Gandhi visited Libya in 1984.
 The Libyan government under Muammar Gaddafi was a member of the Non Aligned Movement and a supporter of India.
-Gaddafi himself had deep respect for Jawaharlal Nehru who was also the only non-Arab, non-African leader to be commemorated during the fortieth anniversary celebrations of Gaddafi's rule.
+Gaddafi himself had deep respect for Jawaharlal Nehru who was also the only non-Arab, non-African leader to be commemorated during the fortieth anniversary celebrations of the Libyan revolution.
+In 1975, Gaddafi had praised India for India's policy of self-reliance and industrial development.

 Political Ties

 India has generally been supportive of Libya in international fora.
 Libya has supported India's claim for a permanent seat on the UN Security Council.
 India welcomed the UN Security Council resolution 1506 of 2003 that lifted sanctions imposed on Libya and there followed a series of high level visits between the two countries till the ouster of the Gaddafi regime in 2011.

 During the Libyan Civil War, India abstained from voting on the UN Security Council's Resolutions 1970 and 1973 that authorised NATO action in Libya.
-India's response to the killing of Gaddafi was also criticised as being muted.
-Although India was among the last few countries to recognise the Libyan National Transitional Council, it agreed to work with the Council to help rebuild Libya.
+In Lok Sabha, resolution was uniamously adopted to condemn NATO's military intervention in Libya.
+Indian prime minister Manmohan Singh had also criticized the West for the use of force to enforce regime change in a speech at the UN in September 2011.
+India was silent over the killing of Gaddafi.
+Although India was among the last few countries to recognise the Libyan National Transitional Council, it agreed to work with the council to help rebuild Libya.
 India resent an ambassador to Tripoli in July 2012 having shut its mission in Tripoli in 2011.

-Libya's new Prime Minister Ali Zidan is an alumnus of the Jawaharlal Nehru University, Delhi and a career diplomat who had served in India in the late 1970s while the President, Mohammad Yousef Al-Magarief, was Libya's Ambassador to India during 1978-81.
+Libya's former Prime Minister Ali Zidan is an alumnus of the Jawaharlal Nehru University, Delhi and a career diplomat who had served in India in the late 1970s, while the president, Mohammad Yousef Al-Magarief, was Libya's ambassador to India during 1978-81.